dhis2/dhis2-docs/src/user/configure-the-gis-app.md

 lead to degradation of the polygon.
 However, after a bit of experimentation, an optimal level of generalization can be found, where the accuracy of the polygon is visually acceptable, and the performance is optimal.

-Make a backup of your files before you start.
-One possible method is the use of [MapShaper](http://www.mapshaper.org/) which is an online tool which can be used to generalize geographical data.
-To use MapShaper, simply upload your files to the site.
-Then, click on _Simplify_ in the top menu and select a simplification method.
+In https://mapshaper.org/, click on _Simplify_ in the top menu and select a simplification method.
 A slider will show at the top of the screen that starts at 100%.
 It is usually acceptable to drag it up to about 30%.
-When you are happy with the result, click "Export" in the top right corner.
+When you are happy with the result, click _Export_ in the top right corner.
 Select the "GeoJSON" file format and click the Export button to download the file.
 Move on to the next step with your new simplified GeoJSON file.